Tributaries: Reflections on Tommy Flanagan: Reception

-In his "Jazz Consumer Guide" for The Village Voice, Tom Hull said of this collaboration: "All of Hanna's solo albums are thoughtful, but his fellow Detroiter sets the bar higher than ever."
-In another commentary published on his website, he said "both were meticulous craftsmen, and were especially adroit accompanists.
+In his "Jazz Consumer Guide" for The Village Voice, Tom Hull said of this recording: "All of Hanna's solo albums are thoughtful, but his fellow Detroiter sets the bar higher than ever."
+In another commentary published on his website, he said, "both were meticulous craftsmen, and were especially adroit accompanists.
 This is solo, of course.
 The subject and the extra care raise it a bit above Hanna's usual high standard."

-AllMusic reviewer Scott Yanow stated "It is difficult to believe in listening to Tributaries: Reflections on Tommy Flanagan, a solo recital by Sir Roland Hanna, that the pianist passed away just five months later.
-Hanna's tribute to the recently deceased Flanagan is so full of life, creativity, and swing. ... every selection on this set is well worth hearing.
-There can be little doubt after hearing this highly recommended CD that Hanna was very much in his playing prime up until the end of his productive life".
+AllMusic reviewer Scott Yanow stated, "It is difficult to believe in listening to Tributaries: Reflections on Tommy Flanagan, a solo recital by Sir Roland Hanna, that the pianist passed away just five months later.
+Hanna's tribute to the recently deceased Flanagan is so full of life, creativity, and swing. ...
+[E]very selection on this set is well worth hearing.
+There can be little doubt after hearing this highly recommended CD that Hanna was very much in his playing prime up until the end of his productive life."